Coast Guard rescues mariner near Lake Pontchartrain over weekend

 After being pinned against the bridge, the vessel was in danger of capsizing.

-An aircrew rushed to rescue the mariner who was aboard and bring him back to the air station.
+An aircrew rushed to the rescue of the mariner who was aboard and brought him safely back to the air station.

 Trending News

-Officials say the vessel was secured and the person on board was unharmed.
+Officials say the vessel was secured and the mariner on board was unharmed.